 - Limit alcohol.

-triglycerides, but your doctor likely will ask you to try diet and lifestyle
+You also may need medicine to help lower your triglycerides.
+But your doctor likely will ask you to try diet and lifestyle changes first.

 Frequently Asked Questions